cksharpa/javaworkspace/README.md

 # javaworkspace
-This repo will contents all JAVA Learnings
+This repo will contains all JAVA Learnings